mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
 Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood warning: Bristol Frome at Chipping Sodbury and Yate, Vayre Close, Manor Way, Celestine Road and Nibley Lane
+- Warning no longer in force: Bristol Frome at Chipping Sodbury and Yate, Vayre Close, Manor Way, Celestine Road and Nibley Lane
+- The Flood Warning has now been removed.
+However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
-- Rising river levels are expected to cause flooding today.
+Weather conditions are expected to improve and no further flooding is expected.
-Flooding is expected on 14 November 2025 .
-Areas most at risk include Vayre Close and Manor Way in Chipping Sodbury, properties closest to the river at Celestine Road in Yate and the Stover Bridge and Nibley area.
-Drier conditions are forecast from Saturday and conditions will begin to improve.
-We are closely monitoring the situation and will issue updates as necessary.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood warning: River Avon at Twyning
-- Rising river levels are expected to cause flooding overnight.
-Flooding is expected on 14 November 2025 .
+- River levels continue to rise as a result of widespread heavy rainfall.
+Flooding is expected to continue over the next few days.

 Flooding may affect properties and roads around Twyning Green.

-Predicted peak:- Bredon 3.1m to 3.6m on 16/11 PM.
+Predicted peak:- Bredon 2.2m to 2.7m on 16/11 PM.

-We are closely monitoring the situation .
+We are closely monitoring the situation.

-Activate any flood protection products you may have Start acting on your flood plan if you have one This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+Activate any flood protection products you may have.
+Start acting on your flood plan if you have one.

+This message will be updated by 10:00AM on 16 November 2025 or as the situation changes.

 - Flood warning: Horesbere Brook at Gloucester
 - Rising river levels are expected to cause flooding today.